greenelab/onboarding/source/communication.rst

 working, etc. This is your chance to have the group focus on and help you solve a challenge that you’re facing.

-**Code Review:** This alternates with braintrust.
-Code review order is maintained in the scheduling document as well (see “CR Order” column).
-For the code review, be prepared to discuss an item of code that you’re happy with and an item of code that you struggled with for any reason.

 **Individual Meetings:** We schedule weekly individual meetings.
 Once you join the lab, contact Casey to set up a time.
 These are set up for a term to accomodate class schedules.
 We don’t reschedule these meetings by default if one of the